Maya Hawke

 Maya Ray Thurman Hawke (born July 8, 1998) is an American actress and singer-songwriter.
-The daughter of actors Uma Thurman and Ethan Hawke, she began her career in modeling.
-She made her screen debut as Jo March in the 2017 BBC adaptation of Little Women.
+She is the daughter of Hollywood actors Ethan Hawke and Uma Thurman.
+She began her career in modeling, and subsequently made her screen debut as Jo March in the 2017 BBC adaptation of Little Women.
+Hawke gained recognition for starring as Robin Buckley in the Netflix science fiction series Stranger Things (2019–present).

-Hawke gained recognition for starring as Robin Buckley in the Netflix science fiction series Stranger Things (2019–present), and has appeared in the films Once Upon a Time in Hollywood (2019), Fear Street Part One: 1994 (2021), and Do Revenge (2022).
-As a musician, she has released the albums Blush (2020) and Moss (2022).
+She appeared in the films Once Upon a Time in Hollywood (2019), Fear Street Part One: 1994 (2021), Do Revenge (2022), Asteroid City (2023), Maestro (2023), and Wildcat (2023), and had a voice role in Inside Out 2 (2024).
+As a musician, she has released the albums Blush (2020), Moss (2022), and Chaos Angel (2024).

 Early life

 Hawke was born on July 8, 1998, in New York City, the older of two children born to actors Ethan Hawke and Uma Thurman.
 Her parents met on the set of Gattaca (1997), married in May 1998, and divorced in 2005.
-Hawke has a brother.
-She also has two half-sisters by her father's second wife, Ryan Shawhughes.
-She has another half-sister from her mother's ex-fiancé, financier Arpad Busson.
+Hawke has a brother, Levon.
+She also has two half-sisters by her father's second wife, Ryan Shawhughes, and another half-sister from her mother's ex-fiancé, financier Arpad Busson.

 On her father's side, Hawke is a distant cousin of playwright Tennessee Williams.
-On her mother's side, she is a granddaughter of Buddhist scholar Robert Thurman and model Baroness Nena von Schlebrügge.
+On her mother's side, she is a granddaughter of Buddhist scholar Robert Thurman and model Nena von Schlebrügge.
 Schlebrügge's mother, Birgit Holmquist, was also a model, having posed for Axel Ebbe's statue Famntaget, currently in Smygehuk in Sweden.

-Hawke has dyslexia, which resulted in her changing schools frequently during her primary education before she was finally enrolled at Saint Ann's School, a private school in Brooklyn, New York that emphasizes artistic creativity and does not grade work.
+Hawke has dyslexia, which resulted in her changing schools frequently during her primary education before she was finally enrolled at Saint Ann's School, a private school in Brooklyn, New York, that emphasizes artistic creativity and does not grade work.
 The artistic environment eventually led her to acting.
 Hawke also took part in summer studies at the Royal Academy of Dramatic Art in London and the Stella Adler Studio of Acting in New York.
 She studied toward a BFA in acting at the Juilliard School for one year before dropping out after accepting her role in Little Women.

 Career

 Modeling

-Like both her mother and grandmother, Hawke modeled for Vogue at the beginning of her career.
+Like both her mother and grandmother, Hawke modelled for Vogue at the beginning of her career.
 She was also chosen as the face of the British fashion retailer AllSaints' 2016/2017 collection.
 In 2017, she starred as one of several faces in a video campaign for Calvin Klein's underwear range, directed by Sofia Coppola.
-In September, 2022, Hawke modelled for Calvin Klein's FW22 Underwear campaign.
+In September 2022, Hawke modelled for Calvin Klein's FW22 Underwear campaign.